Go to main content

 Find permits

-You must register the beneficial owner with the Swedish Companies Registration Office within four weeks of the company being registered.
+After the company is registered, you must report the beneficial owner to the Swedish Companies Registration Office.
 A beneficial owner is the person or persons who ultimately owns or controls an association or company.

 Frequently asked questions about starting a limited partnership